 When done correctly, most people can earn $1,000 or more per year just by going for a few different bank bonuses.
 And you’ll only need $5,000 to $15,000 set aside to use for bank account bonuses.
 When you do the math, even $1,000 per year in bank account bonuses is an annual return between 6-20% on your $5,000 to $15,000 of funds.
 That’s well worth it, and when combined with 5% interest savings accounts from Netspend, you’re basically looking at earning 5% or more each year, risk-free, on a decent chunk of your cash.
 It’s a perfect way to use your emergency fund and have it actually earn real interest.

 If you’re looking for some easy beginner bank account bonuses, here are a few I recommend to help get you started.
-In particular, the first three I list – Chime, Varo, and SoFi Money – are the three easiest bonuses to do that shouldn’t take you more than a few minutes to complete.
-If you do all three of them, you’re looking at making $150 with a few minutes of work (and more if you can also refer other people).
+In particular, the first three I list – Chime, SoFi Money, and Aspiration – are the three easiest bonuses to do that shouldn’t take you more than a few minutes to complete.
+If you do all three of them, you’re looking at making about $100 with a few minutes of work.
+If you have a spouse or partner, you can then refer them, netting you a total of $300 for basically no work (and you can make even more if you have friends or family members that are into this type of stuff too).

 - Chime.
 Chime is a very easy bank account bonus that is the perfect introduction for beginners.
 It’s a totally free bank account, so you don’t have to worry about any fees or having to manage this account.
 It only pays you $50, so it’s not super lucrative, but you can do it really fast and the bonus posts instantly, so you’ll know if you met the requirements as soon as you move money into the account.
 The bonus requires a $200 direct deposit, but all of the data points show that ACH transfers from pretty much any bank count as a direct deposit (Ally, Chase, Discover, etc).
 I earned the bonus by doing a $200 ACH transfer from Discover Bank (I initiated the transfer to Chime from my Discover bank account and the $50 bonus posted right away).
 This entire process is really fast, so you should be able to earn the $50 with just a few minutes of work.
 If you feel like supporting this site, feel free to use my Chime link here (I’ll earn $50 for referring you).
 A pro-move would be to open a Chime account using my link, then refer a spouse or partner, resulting in $50 for your spouse or partner, and another $50 for you.
 That’s $150 altogether for a few minutes of work.
 Well worth it, in my opinion.

 - SoFi Money.
-SoFi Money is a bank account from SoFi that pays a little over 2% interest for a checking account, and they’re offering $25 to people that open a SoFi Money account with a referral link.
+SoFi Money is a bank account from SoFi that pays between 1.6% and 2% interest for a checking account.
+They’re currently offering $25 to people that open a SoFi Money account with a referral link.
 This is a good bank that is also 100% free, so you won’t have to worry about managing this account.
-To earn this bonus, simply use my link, then fund the bank account with an opening deposit of $100 (no direct deposit required).
+To earn this bonus, simply use my SoFi Money referral link here, then fund the bank account with an opening deposit of $100 (no direct deposit required).
 Your bonus will post either the same day you fund it or the day after.
 After that, you can just pull all the money out if you want.
 Make sure to also use your own referral link to refer other people and have them do the same thing.

 - Discover Bank.
 Discover generally has a good bank account bonus that most people can do.
 You’ll need to search to see if the offer is still available, but it usually is (if you Google something like Discover savings account bonus, you should find it, or just look for the bonus in Doctor of Credit’s best bank account bonus list).
 Discover has no fees of any kind, and to earn the bonus, you just need to move $15,000 into the account in order to earn $150, and $25,000 into the account in order to earn $200.
 This doesn’t have to be a direct deposit, and instead, can be moved into the bank from any account.
 Interestingly, you can earn the bonus for Discover by doing cumulative deposits.
 That means you can earn the bonus by moving the same $10,000 back and forth multiple times (when I earned this bonus, I moved the same $7,500 in and out of the account multiple times).
 Once you earn the bonus, you can just move the money elsewhere or keep it there since Discover is a good savings account with no fees of any kind.